 Director: Sara Colangelo

-Stars: Maggie Gyllenhaal, Gael García Bernal, Ato Blankson-Wood
+Cast: Maggie Gyllenhaal, Gael García Bernal, Ato Blankson-Wood

 Seeking talent in a young student, a kindergarten teacher goes to all lengths to protect the poetry talent of the young blood.